thetanil/hbf-examplecpp/README.md

 1. **Create and push a git tag**: `git tag v1.0.x && git push origin v1.0.x`
 2. **Create GitHub release**: This triggers the CI workflow
 3. **Automatic Renovate trigger**: The release workflow automatically notifies the meta-repository (`thetanil/hbf`) to update dependencies

+**Testing Renovate Integration**: The workflow also includes a test job that runs on pushes to main branch to verify the Renovate trigger without creating releases.

 **Important**: The release process requires the `RENOVATE_TOKEN` secret to be configured.
 If the Renovate trigger fails, the entire release workflow will fail to ensure dependency updates are properly propagated.